 Also, remember that you're going to have to keep pushing yourself every step of the way.
 Things aren't going to be easy.
 They're not going to be quick either.
 It's going to take time and effort and intention for you to be able to achieve the things that you want for your family.
 You deserve to have a happy and healthy life together, but it's not going to be as simple as you might want it to be.
-You all have to be willing to delve deep into the hard things to achieve the better things that you're striving for in your lives.
+You all must be willing to delve deep into the hard things to achieve the things that you're striving for in your lives.

 If you're searching for a therapist you can feel comfortable with; you'll want to check out Regain.us.
 You'll be able to find someone who your family will like, and you'll be able to do it all online.
 Even better, you're not just finding your therapist online; you're meeting with them online too.
 You'll be able to sit in your favorite room of the house and talk with your therapist right from there, where all of you are comfortable and relaxed.
 It makes it easier for you to set up the appointments and definitely for you to open up about your thoughts and feelings.